CenterForOpenScience/Policies-and-Procedures/index.md

 For new hires, background checks will be processed at the time a conditional offer of employment is made.
 In each case in which a background check will be performed, the individual will be asked to complete and sign a release authorizing Zenefits to conduct the background check.
 If the individual fails to sign the release, any offer for employment, and any current employment may be terminated.

-Background check reports will be obtained and reviewed by Human Resources, who may review the information with the appropriate member of senior staff, the Center for Open Science’s legal counsel, or others with a need to know.
+Background check reports will be obtained and reviewed by the Human Resources Specialist, who may review the information with the appropriate member of senior staff, the Center for Open Science’s legal counsel, or others with a need to know.
 Background check findings in the following categories will disqualify a candidate from employment: